Andrew Greer: Angel Band reception

 Angel Band: The Hymn Sessions reached #2 on Amazon.com's Hot New Releases in Contemporary Folk chart.
 Crosswalk.com says "Greer shows that he is a rare breed of artist who has the ability to oscillate between genres effortlessly—contemporary, bluegrass, Americana, inspirational, worship—affording him creativity most artists wish they could pull off," and CCM Magazine adds "Despite the tremendous guest list…Greer's strong vocal styling and impeccable arrangements stand tallest—a testimony to Greer's vision for this hymns project.".

-Andrew also made media appearances on TV shows like "Good Day Dallas" and scored front page features in "The Tennessean" and CCM Magazine.
+Greer made media appearances on TV shows like "Good Day Dallas" and scored front page features in "The Tennessean" and CCM Magazine.

-Andrew also headlined a national tour, "Under the Radar presents The Angel Band Tour" with Nashville folk singer/songwriter, Julie Lee.
+Greer headlined a national tour, "Under the Radar presents The Angel Band Tour" with Nashville folk singer/songwriter, Julie Lee.

 "Angel Band: The Christmas Sessions" received various praises.
 CCMMagazine.com said, “His richly passionate vocals are just as capable of volleying with the tender Sandi Patty (‘Ave Maria’) or the earthy Cindy Morgan (‘A Cradle in Bethlehem’) as they are hitting a soulful stride next to The McCrary Sisters (‘The Little Drummer Boy’), all while individually earning titles of master interpreter and emotive originator.”
 While Worship Leader magazine lauds Greer’s collaboration with The McCrary Sisters as “...the most evocative and captivating version of ‘The Little Drummer Boy’ ever...”

 The official music video for Greer and Sandi Patty's "Ave Maria" duet premiered nationwide on UP TV in the fall of 2014.